mrocklin/blog/_posts/work/2013-04-05-SymPy-Theano-part-3.md

 ### Good Things

-First, lets note that I'm not introducing a new library for dense linear algebra.
-Instead I'm noting that existing general purpose high-level tools can be composed to that effect.
+First, lets note that we're not introducing a new library for dense linear algebra.
+Instead we're noting that pre-existing general purpose high-level tools can be composed to that effect.

 Second, lets acknoledge that we could take this further.
 For example Theano seemlessly handles GPU interactions.
-I could take this same code to a GPU accelerated machine and my code would just run faster without any action on my part.
+We could take this same code to a GPU accelerated machine and it would just run faster without any action on our part.

 ### Bad Things